claudia-nikel/personal_website/content/project/CNN/index.md

 # slides: example
 ---

 Created a convolutional neural network using the CIFAR-10 dataset to classify 32x32 colour images in 10 classes (airplanes, automobiles. birds, horses, trucks, etc).
-Each layer used the ReLU activation function and the He initilization and I used a 3-block VGG model for the CNN.
+Each layer used the ReLU activation function and the He initialization and I used a 3-block VGG model for the CNN.
 I plotted the accuracy and cross-entropy loss for the model with increasing number of epochs. <br/><br/>

 **Plot of the Accuracy:**